Building a Neural Network from Scratch with Python & NumPy

 return self.a2

-At its core, backpropagation uses partial derivatives to determine how each input affects the final error.
-This concept is similar to analyzing the impact of inputs x₁ and x₂ on the final error in a single neuron or perceptron.
-The algorithm follows a series of steps: first, it performs a forwardpass to calculate the output; then it computes the error by comparing the output to the expected result.
-Next, it propagates this error backwards through the network, calculating gradients along the way.
-Finally, it updates the weights and biases to reduce the error.While I won’t delve into the mathematical details of backpropagation here, those interested in a deeper understanding might find 3Blue1Brown’s YouTube video on the subject helpful.
-However, to give you a practical sense of how this works, here’s a simplified Python implementation of the backward pass in a neural network:
+Backpropagation uses partial derivatives to determine how each input affects the final error.
+The idea is the same as analyzing the impact of inputs x₁ and x₂ on the error in a single neuron.
+The algorithm follows a few steps: a forward pass computes the output, the error is computed by comparing the output to the expected result, the error is propagated backwards through the network, gradients are calculated along the way, and the weights and biases are updated to reduce the error.

-# define the derivative of the sigmoid function
+# Derivative of the sigmoid function

 def sigmoid_derivative(x):